 Finally, note that postcomposing a clasp with a non-identity elementary light ladder results in zero.
 We will refer to this phenomenon as \emph{clasp orthogonality}, and it can be expressed diagrammatically as follows.

-\begin{remark} The $\lambda$ clasps give a \emph{compatible system of idempotents} \cite[Definition 3.3]{elias2015light}, and therefore represents an object in the Karoubi envelope of $\DDk $.
-This object is a common summand of the objects $\un{w}$ so that $\wt(\un{w})= \lambda$. \end{remark}
+\begin{remark} The $\lambda$ clasps give a \emph{compatible system of idempotents} \cite[Definition 3.3]{elias2015light}, and therefore represent an object in the Karoubi envelope of $\DDk $.
+This object is a common summand of the objects $\un{w}$ such that $\wt(\un{w})= \lambda$. \end{remark}